-The Going-Off-to-College Plan: Why Most Families Should Consider Powers of Attorney Before Their Child Turns 18
+The Going Off to College Plan: Why Most Families Should Consider Powers of Attorney Before Their Child Turns 18

 As a parent, you’ve been the go-to person for every doctor appointment, school matter, and unexpected situation for 18 years.
-Then your child turns 18 and heads off to college—sometimes clear across the country—and the rules change.
+Then your child turns 18 and heads off to college sometimes clear across the country and the rules change.

 At 18, the law considers them a full adult.
 That means you no longer have automatic access to their medical information, school records, or financial matters the way you used to.
 Many parents feel a bit uneasy about this shift, especially when their son or daughter will be living out of state.